 Soybean sprouts are larger than the more commonly found mung bean sprouts.
 They're also more yellow in color (as opposed to green), and have a coarser texture.
 They're used in various dishes, including soups, stews, and spring rolls, in the various cuisines of east and southeast Asia.

-Add a splash of red pepper flakes (kochukaru) to this soup to augment its vitamin C content, and it's great for colds, as well.
-Finally, it's an excellent option for a Korean dish that's vegetarian, since it doesn't make use of any meat-based broths.
+Add a splash of red pepper flakes (kochukaru) to this soup to amplify the flavors.
+It's also an excellent option for a Korean dish that's vegetarian, since it doesn't make use of any meat-based broths.

 Note that you can control the spice level of your soup by adding less or more of the red pepper flakes.
 If you like your soup particularly spicy, you even can add more red pepper powder—just use your own best judgment, knowing your tolerance for heat.